 - [Mark] Math is hard again.

 - Math is hard, we're bad at math.

 - $345 bucks, all day long, Mini GS.
 There it is, see ya later bye.
 Axe 2.0, $470?

 - [Mark] $125 bucks more.

 Empire Axe 2.0 aka Big Brother Features & Upgrades

 - The $125 difference.
 You do have, like I mentioned earlier, you do have a two piece, 14 inch driver barrel here.
 Very very nice.
 You have almost, well, not almost, it is, a spiral porting on the barrel as well.

 - [Mark] Everybody knows 14 inches is the ideal length for a barrel.

-– It works out pretty well, it’s two piece, clean it easier, stuff like that.
-Swap different color tips if that’s what you’re into.
+- It works out pretty well, it's two piece, you can clean it easier, stuff like that.
+Swap different color tips if that's what you're into.
 So, the best features about big brother.
-Other that the actual size difference which Mark always likes to see.
+Other than the actual size difference which Mark always likes to see.
 So, the grip frame.
 You can see what would be easier for you, Mark?